Skip to main content

 In order to protect sensitive data, e.g., tokens and secrets, all such data is hashed using a tenant-specific HMAC before being logged.
 To search for some specific sensitive data in the logs, e.g., operations performed using a specific access token, the plain text version of the data can be hashed using the strongbox/audit/hmac operation.

-Audit trail logs are streamed upwards from edge sites to the top site.
+Audit trail logs are streamed upwards from edge sites to the Control Tower.
 This allows inspection of audit logs even if a site is compromised.

 Topic: system:audit-trail-log